Everything You Need to Know About UPS Class A Driver Jobs

 UPS Benefits Package vs. Industry Standards

-• ✔️ Teamsters Central States Pension Plan (multi-employer) vs. 401(k) only at non-union carriers
+• ✔️ Multi-employer Teamsters Central States Pension Plan (Central States) vs. 401(k)-only options at many fleets.

-• ✔️ 3 weeks paid vacation starting year 1 vs. 1 week at most fleets
+• ✔️ Three weeks paid vacation starting in year one vs. one week at many fleets.

-• ✔️ Guaranteed 8 paid holidays + 2 personal days vs. variable schedules
+• ✔️ Guaranteed eight paid holidays plus two personal days vs. variable holiday policies elsewhere.

-• ✔️ Employee stock purchase plan with 10% discount
+• ✔️ Employee stock purchase plan with a typical 10% discount.

-• ✔️ Layoff protection clauses in union contract
+• ✔️ Layoff protection clauses included in the union contract.

 UPS Class A Driver Job Descriptions: Specialized U.S. Operations

-UPS offers specialized Class A driving positions designed around American freight patterns and DOT regulations:
+UPS offers specialized Class A driving roles tailored to U.S. freight patterns and DOT regulations.

 Linehaul Drivers (Over-the-Road)

-• Haul double configurations where state laws permit
+• May haul double configurations where state law permits.

-• Must maintain current IFTA stickers and permits (IFTA requirements)
+• Responsible for maintaining IFTA decals and permits (IFTA requirements).

 Feeder Drivers (Regional)

-• Transport between UPS hubs within 500-mile radius
+• Move freight between UPS hubs within roughly a 500-mile radius.

-• Must comply with state-specific regulations (e.g., CARB in California)
+• Must follow state-specific rules (for example, CARB in California).

-• Home daily positions available at major hubs
+• Home-daily routes commonly available at major terminals.

 Road Drivers (Hybrid)